Sign in

 Question

-James Ratzer from New Street Research questioned Telefónica's current investments in sovereign cloud and data centers and asked for an update on the FibreCo stake sale process.
+James Ratzer from New Street Research inquired about Telefónica's current investments in sovereign cloud and data spending, and whether there was a need to increase it.
+He also asked for a process update on the Spanish FibreCo stake sale and if it was paused.

 Answer

-COO & Executive Director Emilio Gayo Rodríguez stated the company sees no need for heavy CapEx in cloud/cybersecurity and has expressed interest in hosting an AI 'gigafactory' in Spain.
-He also confirmed the FibreCo stake sale process is ongoing and not paused for the strategic review.
+COO & Executive Director Emilio Gayo Rodríguez stated that cloud is not a CapEx-heavy business and that while Telefónica has expressed interest in hosting an AI 'Gigafactory,' it is too early for details.
+He also confirmed that the fiber asset monetization process is ongoing and not paused as part of the strategic review.

 Ask Fintool Equity Research AI